elbuco1/AttentionMechanismsTrajectoryPrediction/README.md

 #### Positional metrics
 We compute this metric for the six models.
 On the x-axis is reported the Average Displacement Error and on the y-axis the Final Displacement Error.
 For both these metrics, the lower the better.
 Therefore the more a model is at the bottom left, the best it is.
 We circled in green the attentive models from the litterature and in red the two models that we proposed.

+We can see that the three models using a CNN are the best and that the two models using an LSTM for the prediction part are the worst, thus confirming the results of the litterature.
+The c-social-soft improves the prediction performances compared to its naive equivalent cnn-mlp.
+The c-spatial-soft worsens the prediction performances compared to its naive equivalent cnn-mlp.

+Both s2s-social-soft and s2s-spatial-soft worsen the prediction performances compared to their naive equivalent rnn-mlp.

+We don't see a loss in performance by computing the attention vector only once compared to computing it for every prediction.
+The differences in performance are not really big since the best model is at 1.2m of ADE and the worst is at 1.5m, a 30 centimeters difference.

 #### Kinetic realism
 We compute this metric for the six models.
 On the x-axis is reported the Wasserstein distance between speed distributions and on the y-axis the Wasserstein distance between acceleration distributions.
 For both these metrics, the lower the better.
 Therefore the more a model is at the bottom left, the best it is.
 We circled in green the attentive models from the litterature and in red the two models that we proposed.

+[work on wasserstein distance interpretation (same weight/ number of points/ distance traveled/ plot distributions]

 #### Near-collisions percentage
 We compute this metric for four of the six models (the two naïve baselines and the model accounting for social interactions).
 On the x-axis is reported the diameter of the circle and on the y-axis the average percentage of collisions per frame.
+The two lower curves that matches perfectly correspond to the two models taking into account social interactions.
+We can see that there is no differences in performance between them.
+The two upper curves correspond to the naïve approaches which perform similarly.
+This chart shows a visible impact of social attention (average of around 17%  reduction of collision percentage).
+Furthermore it shows that computing the attention vector only once compared to computing it for every prediction doesn't worsen the ability of the model to take into account social interactions.
 #### Scenes traversability
 We compute this metric for four of the six models (the two naïve baselines and the model accounting for spatial interactions).
 On the x-axis is reported the side of cell and on the y-axis the average L1 distance between traversability vectors.

+The two lower curves that matches perfectly correspond to the two naïve baselines.
+The two upper curves correspond to the models taking into account spatial interactions.
+This metric doesn't show any impact of taking into account spatial interactions for prediction models.

+[interpretation of values/ plot grids/ number of cells]

 ### Discussion

+# What's next ?
 # Annexes
 ## Code structure
 ## Run the project